Last updated on 8 November 2018

 I’ve mentioned this before, I attended a screenplay writing workshop in 1999.
 A few months or a year after, I bought a book Teach Yourself Screenwriting by Raymond G. Frensham.
 Unfortunately, someone borrowed the book and never returned it to me.

-Anyway, I remember in the first part of that book it mentioned about the eight basic stories.
+Anyway, I remember the first part of that book.
+It mentioned about the eight basic stories.
 Frensham said that there are only eight stories in the world in which other plots — be it film, TV, books, and even games — were based upon.

 When I first read about it, I said, “What?!”
 And then, I thought it made sense because I kept on seeing films and TV shows that have similar plot lines.